nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/README.md

 ## Testing in Postman

 ### Registration
-1. First things, first you will need an authorization token to successfully request data from the databse.
+1. First things first, you will need an authorization token to successfully request data from the database.
 To obtain one, you will need to post to ```localhost:8000/register/``` with the following HTTP request:
 ```
 {
 	"username":"test",